glimpse-editor/getglimpse-web/content/posts/beta-testing-underway-for-0-2-0.md

 ---
 title: "Beta Testing Underway For 0.2.0"
-date: 2020-07-21T07:20:00+01:00
+date: 2020-07-21T08:45:00+01:00
 draft: false
 ---
 Check out our [Contribute](/contribute/) page for social media and news links to follow our progress.

 We are still currently on track to release Glimpse Image Editor 0.2.0 before the end of July 2020.
-That is subject to change if we discover a major problem during beta testing, or if the new Windows installers need extra time to produce.
+That is subject to change if we discover a major problem during beta testing, or if we need extra time to produce our new Windows installers.

 To commemorate our project's first anniversary and the upcoming release of Glimpse Image Editor 0.2.0, we intend to donate $350 USD to the GNU Image Manipulation Program developers.
 That will mean in our first year we will have contributed $500 USD of our donations in total back upstream.

+We also recently added some more answers to [our FAQs page](/about/), so we encourage our community to give that page another look.

 ## Linux beta testing begins
 On 2020-07-18 we published the latest 0.2.0 beta on Snapcraft.
 To try it out, follow the instructions on [this wiki page](https://github.com/glimpse-editor/Glimpse/wiki/Beta-Testing-with-Snapcraft-%28Linux%29)